 They are lower by approximately 20%.
 Producing units has consistently been problematic without public investment within current paradigms.
-On the preservation front the City of Lincoln has a Rental Rehabilitation Program utilizing TIF (Tax Increment Financing) to help maintain affordable housing.
+On the preservation front the City of Lincoln has a Rental Rehabilitation Program to help maintain affordable housing.
 Lastly, this review believes the rent asked for efficiency, one bedroom and two bedrooms units will continue to rise.